jessefaler/SLS/Wiki.md

 4. **Modify the Configurations:**
    - Adjust the configuration settings as needed to suit your server setup.
 The configuration files can be found in the `plugins/sls` directory.

-### Configuration
-- After installation, a configuration file will be generated in the `plugins/pluginname` directory.
-- Modify the configuration to fit your server's needs.
-- Use `/reload` to apply configuration changes without restarting the server.

-### Basic Usage
-- Use `/examplecommand` to perform the basic action of the plugin.
-- Adjust permissions using your permissions plugin to control who can access each command.

 ## Permissions